juseljuk/Build-a-Bot-Tutorial-with-WDG/README.md

   ![](./images/toolbox-click.JPG)

--  Get the selector for the button from your browsers element inspector as earlier did for the Username and Password fields.
+-  Get the selector for the Submit button from your browsers element inspector as you earlier did for the Username and Password fields.

   ![](./images/click-submit.JPG)